cihologramas/pyoptools/doc/development.rst

         **EXAMPLE:**

-            Code showing an example if posible.
+            Code showing an example if possible.
 And a short description of it.

         .. include ../../../file.rst